tjsavage/cooking-school/content/post/eggs/index.md

 Often the simplest objects belie the deepest complexities; true subtelty, and broad possibility, can only reside in the mundane.

-Food, like all things, can be taken to elaborate, indulgent extremes.
+Food, like all things, can be taken to flashy, elaborate, indulgent extremes.
 Real, durable, enviable cooking skill though is being able to take a simple ingredient, deeply understand its properties, hone the right techniques, and ultimately coax out perfection with the swirl of a pan.